GENI-NSF/geni-tools/CONTRIBUTING.md

  * Omni users may raise issues or get announcements on the general [GENI Users mailing list](https://groups.google.com/forum/#!forum/geni-users).

 ## General Guidelines
- - GENI-NSF projects are open source GitHub repositories, and as such follow the general [GitHub open source project guidelines](https://guides.github.com/activities/contributing-to-open-source/#contributing).
+ - GENI-NSF projects follow the general [GitHub open source project guidelines](https://guides.github.com/activities/contributing-to-open-source/#contributing).
  - [Create a GitHub Issue](#reporting-issues) for any bug, feature, or enhancement you find or intend to address.
  - Submit enhancements or bug fixes using pull requests (see the [sample workflow below](#sample-contribution-workflow)).
  - GENI-NSF projects use the branching model found at